Privacy Settings (GDPR and COPPA)

 General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) is a set of requirements designed to give people in Europe more control over their data.
 The requirements apply to any organization that processes the personal data of European Union (EU) residents.
-To learn more about Verizon’s approach to privacy and data protection, we recommend visiting Verizon and GDPR: Resources for our advertisers and publishers.
+To learn more about Verizon Media’s approach to privacy and data protection, we recommend visiting Verizon Media and GDPR: Resources for our advertisers and publishers.

 Publishers need user consent from EU users in order to serve personalized advertising based on information such as device advertising identifiers, location, and other personal data.
 To facilitate complying with GDPR the Verizon Ads SDK provides API call that allow the publisher to pass both consent information and if the user falls under GDPR jurisdiction in order to help ensure compliance.
 The API setConsentData contain two parameters: consentData which contains information about the user’s consent permissions (consentData) and restrictedOrigin which is used to identify users that fall under GDPR’s scope.
 If you do not call setConsentData, the SDK will assume that consent is required for your location and you are not within GDPR scope.

 GDPR settings should be established after initialization and prior to making and ad requests.Setting consent data allow you to pass consent strings to back end ad servers and specify if the users fall under GDPR restrictions.

 Because every app’s user experience is different, the Verizon Ads SDK does not prompt for, nor provide a mechanism to prompt users to gather consent.
 Once consent has been obtained for the user, ConsentData should be set to ensure appropriate ad content is returned.